 On 22 June 1831, Eleanor McGrath Hingston applied to be placed on Pension List as the widow of an officer who had died on half-pay.
 She swore on 11 Apr 1831 that she was legally married to Samuel James Hingston, late a lieutenant on half-pay, of the 99th Regt of Foot, who had died at Hinchinbrook on 21 November 1830.
 The file contains certified copies of their marriage certificate, birth certificates of their children, and the certificate of SJH’s death, indicating that he died of rheumatic fever at age 55.

 The age at death indicates that he would have been born about 1775.
 There is a birth date of 1 November 1775 that appears frequently on the Internet.
 King claims it, but without citing evidence.
-It also appears, again without evidence, in a tree of the Quebec Hingstons dated 21 Dec 1965, which claims SJH’s father to be Ben Hingston.
+The date appears in a tree of the descendants of SJH and Eleanor McGrath prepared by E. D. Gray-Donald, dated 21 Dec 1965, which predates King’s work, so it is possible that it comes from family history and that the tree is King’s source.

 Two other Canadian documents are relevant to determining SJH’s origins.
 The 1891 census records the birth countries of everyone’s parents, and two of SJH’s children, Margaret and Sir William Hales, report their father as born in Ireland.

 So, primary documents in Canada tell us SJH was Irish, Protestant, born around 1775, and spent much of his life in an Irish Protestant regiment.